giroux2000/SOEN357_Mini_Project/index.md

 ### USER PERSONA 1: THOMAS CLARK, THE PRESCIENT

+Thomas Clark is a well established business man.
+He has a very well paying job and a loving family.
+However, he's starting to notice new aches and pains as he slowly feels age creeping up on him.
+Thomas wants to start exercising so that he can keep his body in shape as he starts to age.
+Thomas grew up exercising in groups with his friends so he would love to get them involved in any way that he can.
+Here is a bit more about Thomas in his user persona:

 ![User Persona 1](https://raw.githubusercontent.com/giroux2000/SOEN357_Mini_Project/gh-pages/up1-1.png 'up1')

 ### USER PERSONA 2: CHARLOTTE WALKER, THE COMFORTABLE

+Charlotte Walker is a retired woman in her late sixties.
+She is divorced and has been very cautious in terms of physical contact throughout the pandemic.
+This means that she has barely been able to see her friends over the last two years.
+The isolation has made Charlotte extremely lonely and she wishes to be able to see her friends again while making sure that everyone stays safe.
+We delve further into who Charlotte is in her user persona:

 ![User Persona 2](https://raw.githubusercontent.com/giroux2000/SOEN357_Mini_Project/gh-pages/up2-1.png 'up2')

 ### USER PERSONA 3: CHARLES TRENT, THE LIFELONG ADVENTURER

+Charles Trent is a cashier who has settled down in Florida.
+Charles is a married man who spent his entire life moving from city to city with his wife since they love to explore and meet new people.
+However, since they are now in their sixties, they have decided to maintain a more sedentary lifestyle.
+The Covid restrictions have limited the amount of people that Charles can meet and interact with on a daily basis.
+Charles hopes to find a way to meet new people as staying inside all this time has started to bore him.
+Find out more about Charles in his user persona:

 ![User Persona 3](https://raw.githubusercontent.com/giroux2000/SOEN357_Mini_Project/gh-pages/up3-1.png 'p3')